Chris Flynn, Here be Leviathans (#BookReview)

 Courtesy: Text Publishing

 Are all people redeemable, regardless of what they’ve done?
-This is the question that confronts us in Chris Flynn’s debut novel, Tiger in Eden.
+This is the question that confronts us in Chris Flynn’s debut novel, A tiger in Eden.
 I wondered, as I was reading this book, what inspired Flynn to write – in first person – about a man who was a violent thug during the Troubles in Northern Ireland and how he managed to achieve such an authentic voice.
 I don’t read reviews before I read books, and I didn’t read the press release which came with the book until I’d finished it, but when I did I discovered that Flynn was born in Belfast during the period he writes about.
 “I was born into the war and knew nothing else growing up”, he says.

 He has seen horror, he says.
 He has had guns pointed at him, and he has heard “stories of torture and cruelty so nightmarish I would not recount them to someone who had grown up outside of Northern Ireland.
 You don’t want that in your head”.
 This, however, is the world of Flynn’s protagonist, the thug-on-the-run, Billy Montgomery, whose head is full of violent memories and whose hands are stained with blood.
 “Sometimes”, he says, “I reckon the worst thing that can happen to a person is surviving”.